 Parents are encouraged to report any concerns relating to bullying to the tutor or Head of Year via a telephone call or, if required, an appointment.
 Should neither be available then a member of the Senior Leadership Team will act on their behalf.

-Pupils who have been bullied or have witnessed others being bullied should ideally report the incident to their tutor or PHEW.
-The staff member will investigate the allegation in order to reach resolution, whilst keeping the Head of Year informed via our internal recording system (PARS and bullying log).
+Pupils who have been bullied or have witnessed others being bullied should ideally report the incident to their tutor or Head of Year.
+The staff member will investigate the allegation in order to reach resolution, whilst keeping the Head of Year informed via our internal recording system (BROMCOM and bullying log).
 If the tutor is not available, pupils should report to any other member of staff (teaching or non-teaching) who will take appropriate action to report the matter to the tutor and Head of Year.

 We will provide support to pupils who are bullied by: